 After an action-packed day, you may want to ask the driver to drop you off in Nyaung-U to explore before the day ends.
 Nyaung-U has more choice when it comes to coffee shop, bars and restaurants.
 I recommend Bagan Regalia if you are after a boost of coffee energy.
 It is the local’s and travellers favourite coffee shop in town.
 They also offer freshly baked cakes, cookies and more.

 5. Relax at the ACACIA Spa and Salon, Nyaung-U

 You deserve a good massage after hiking all day!
 There are not many options in old Bagan but I found a good one in Nyaung-U called ACACIA Spa and Salon.
 It was only $10 for 1.5 hours of Swedish massage!
 Plus the place was peaceful and nice.
 I felt relaxed and was ready for dinner after this.
 They also offer shower and towels if you prefer a shower before or after your massage.

-What better way to end a busy day than with another local’s favourite spot.
-During dinner time, Black rose restaurant in old Bagan was crowded with travellers and locals.
+What better way to end a busy day than with another local’s favorite spot.
+During dinner time, Black rose restaurant in old Bagan was crowded with travelers and locals.
 Decent food, friendly staff and they have a big map of Bagan on their wall.
-So, pretty handy if you want to plan your temple hopping while you eat!
+So, pretty handy if you want to plan your temple-hopping while you eat!
 Or you can just read about the Bagan temples that offer the best view here.
 Free WIFI is available in the restaurant.

 What I used to take these photos: